ChrstphrHll/npc_gen/students/Aurikallos Biafyndar.md

 ---
 ### Description
 - 5th year Gnome Monk in Elkenval
-- straight turquoise hair that's put up in a large bun, Gray eyes, and Pale skin
+- short straight black hair that's braided, Gray eyes, and Pale skin
 - Is Placid and Repugnant, and has Righteous as their ideal

 ### Organizations